Juan-VC-gh/Hackintosh-macOS-Dell-G7-7588/README.md

 > OpenCore is an open-source unconventional first-in-class piece of software designed to intercept kernel loading to insert a highly advanced rootkit, designed to be an alternative to Clover.
 OpenCore aims to resolve the constraints and issues imposed by Clover by providing a more versatile and modular system.
 While OpenCore is primarily designed for Hackintosh systems, it can be used in any scenario where an emulated EFI is needed with many using it on KVMs and real Macs

-**Latest source files update: [July 20, 2020]** Using alcid=21, CodecCommander+JackFix not needed anymore, edit script to copy HiDPI files only

 ## System information:

 * Laptop model: Dell G7 7588